-As usual for Rado, they stick to the “love it or hate it, we don’t care” design language, which seems to be heavily influenced by the Japanese watchmakers (or, maybe, the guys from Japan are influenced by Rado, I am not really sure.)
+As usual for Rado, they stick to the “love it or hate it, we don’t care” design language, which seems to be heavily influenced by the Japanese watchmakers (or, maybe, the guys from Japan are influenced by Rado, I am not sure.)

-As you can see in the photo above, its black dial features a stamped wave motif that provides the face of the watch with more depth and serves as a perfect background for the luminous hour and minute hands, as well as for the shiny seconds hand that features a drop of luminous substance on its triangle-shaped tip.
+As you can see in the photo above, its black dial features a stamped wave motif that provides the face with more depth and serves as a perfect background for the luminous hour and minute hands, as well as for the shiny seconds hand that features a drop of luminous substance on its triangle-shaped tip.

 Looking at the timekeeper, I can’t get rid of a feeling that there is something wrong with proportions of the hands, the applied hour markers (they are, too, luminous, for that matter) and the wave-stamped area.

 To my taste, the hour markers are a little too short and too thick making the watch look cruder than it actually is.

 From where I sit, they look like stumps when compared to the longer and thinner indexes used in the Basel Special 2011 model.

 To allow the hour markers more breathing space, the minute track was removed from the dial to the bezel flange.